 Hours: 11am to 8pm, Monday to Friday; 10am to 9pm, weekends, public holidays and school holidays

 Location: E!Hub, Downtown East, Level 3, 1 Pasir Ris Close

 Info: 6283 7900 | tayostation.com

 Hip Kids Club at Forum

-This indoor playground costs just $25 for a one-year membership so it’s more than reasonable for those who head into the town area frequently.
+This indoor playground costs just $25 for a one-year membership so it’s more than reasonable for those who head into the town area frequently; a one-time entry costs $5.
 Complete with climbing frames, balance beams, a slide, colourful ball pit and mini trikes, this is a lifesaver for active toddlers.
-Plus there’s an Early Learning Centre shop and a Toys R Us in the mall with toy displays to keep little hands busy for a few minutes before the playground opens.
+Plus, there’s an Early Learning Centre shop and a Toys R Us in the mall with toy displays to keep little hands busy for a few minutes before the playground opens.
 The only drawback is that opening times are limited as the space is shared with Chiltern School.